Indigenous Health Incentive (IHI) patient registration and withdrawal for Practice Incentives Program (PIP) 012-10070040

 The notification letter tells the practice:

-• how to update the patients consent using the Update Patient Consent process
+- how to use the Update Patient Consent process

-See the Resources page for an example of the letter.
+The Resources page contains an example of the letter.

 Automated Patient Withdrawal

-This process is supports the Agency in complying with the legal requirement for 15 year old patients to be registered under the appropriate consent.
+This process supports the agency in complying with the legal requirement for 15 year old patients to be registered under the appropriate consent.

-When a patient turns 16 years of age and is still under a parent’s consent, their registration under the IHI is automatically withdrawn.
+When a patient turns 16 years and is still under a parent’s consent, their registration under the IHI is automatically withdrawn.

 If a patient is registered at 2 or more practices and their registration has been updated at one practice, their registration will continue under that practice.
 If their consent has not been updated at other practices, then those registration records will be withdrawn.

-If the patient is withdrawn from the IHI they can also re-register at any time if they still meet the eligibility requirements.
+If the patient is withdrawn from the IHI, they can re-register at any time if they still meet the eligibility requirements.
+For these patients, eligibility starts from the new date of consent.

 Payments

 Practices can get a one-off sign-on payment of $1,000 if they register for the PIP Indigenous Health Incentive.
-The sign-on payment will be paid to practices in the next quarterly payment after they are approved.
+The sign-on payment is paid to practices in the next quarterly payment after they are approved.

 Patient withdrawals